-And to finish his piece by addressing the readers from his self-appointed place on the moral high ground he wrote: ‘…and be for once contrite’.
+And to finish his piece by addressing the readers from his self-appointed place on the moral high ground he wrote, as ‘Lesczcuk’ noted in his own comment: ‘…and be for once contrite’.
 As we have posted countless examples of this man’s behaviour on our site we believe it may safely be said that the word ‘contrite’, let alone the concept — contrition — is not one which troubles Jim Perrin unduly in the conduct of either his personal or professional life…

 NB: ‘The plashy fen’ is a reference of course to the mischievous and masterly spoof on nature writers by Evelyn Waugh when he introduced to an admiring world (in his novel Scoop) the imaginary ‘William Boot’.
 In doing so he created what really is amongst the most comic examples of a prose style; so flowery as to be overblown.
 We, and others (who have described his work as ‘purple prose’), feel sure that the effusions of the author, Jim Perrin, all too frequently deserve to be mentioned alongside those of the estimable ‘William Boot’.